forgetfulness; loss of long-term memory.

 - Understanding and Using Tor — An Introduction for the Layman

-To learn more about how the usage of Tor is enforced, see our design document.
+To learn more about how Tails ensures all its network connections use Tor, see our design document.

 You can also use Tails to access I2P which is an anonymity network different from Tor.